-As proposed by the developers for Trillium, there would be an estimated jump in the population in Buckeye that could expand to 300,000 new residents.
+This all comes from the very same developers of the previous Trillium project that has plans to increase the community population to include 300,000 new residents in the next 50 years.
 The current population numbers around 89,000, yet with new construction and Freeway development on the horizon, this number could jump to over 305,400 as early as 2040.
 Just the proposed I-11 project will be pumping an additional $30-60 billion into the local Buckeye economy!

 This would mean that a sustained temporary population will be appearing sooner than expected.
 There are over two dozen projects meant for housing in Buckeye alone, that are all expecting new workers, contractors, and residents in the 2022-2023 season.
-Aside from the new phase of Trillium to soon get underway, the advancement spurned by the I-11 Freeway project was a catalyst for community growth.
+The proposed model homes set to be built by late 2024 (but no later than early 2025), is now a reality, but not limited to local Buckeye concerns.

 There is also a growing population that is quickly moving to areas including Phoenix for work opportunities and will likely want to find better and more affordable residential housing.
-This is where the developers of Trillium are ultimately looking to strike gold with an influx of new residents that would likely commute to Phoenix for work.
+Ultimately, the developers of the newly renamed Teravalis project are looking forward to new business developments within the West Valley and drawing in more residents coming as far away as Phoenix.
 The border of Buckeye would then extend from Wickenburg all the way down to Gila Bend in the south as early as 2040.

 Water Shortage Concerns

-A major concern to the Buckeye and the Douglas Ranch project is the scarcity of water.
+One of the major concerns for residents of Buckeye and for the developers of Teravalis is obviously the scarcity of water.
 For a project of this size, water is an asset that could potentially shut down the entire project aside from the lower Hassayampa aquifer as their proposed source of groundwater.
 The most current news about this prospect is another question that has received more environmental backlash that questions this move.

-According to David O'Reilly, of the Howard Hughes Corporation, there is an abundant source of water to sustain the next 100 years located directly underneath Douglas Ranch in Buckeye.
+David O'Reilly, a representative of the Howard Hughes Corporation, has stated that the groundwater supply underneath the purchased property at Buckeye is plentiful.
+He further stated (according to previous surveys of groundwater in the area) that there is a 100-year renewable supply that is assured.
 However, there is one snag to this proposal that is alarming members of the Sierra Club Grand Canyon Chapter.
 According to Sandy Bahr, she claims that pumping groundwater would impact the region greatly causing fissures and land subsidence that cannot be fixed once any water is pumped out.